anodyne/nova/README.md

 * fixed bug where the system wouldn't respect daylight savings time changes
 * fixed bug where deleting a tour item would leave orphan dynamic data in the database
 * fixed error being thrown in the modal window when rejecting a user
+* fixed bug where the initial my links was wrong

 Known Issues
 ------------